ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

         * The URL should be similar to this but longer (DO NOT USE IT, it is just an example):
             - http://localhost:8080/callback/?code=BtmyiHfVlKvGtO4mgwYJQKKOUWEeNTRm22CXrAnTRp...

 * If it's successful, you'll see your playlists and tracks.
-Click "OK" to save the setup.
+Click "OK" to save the setup (if you're using the tool).

 * To play a song (e.g., using the test button or the mini-player panel in the main interface), you will need an active device (i.e., a Spotify Player) that is running on either your browser or PC/Phone.